temiadedotun/Employee_Analysis_With_SQL/README.md

 To uncover the employees that are eligible for a salary increment, I **focused** the filtering of the employee id by start date and year of experience.
 This query highlights employees who have spent a certain duration in the organization.

 ### 3. Employee Probation Status
 To uncover the employees that are on probation, and to determine for how long, I filtered employee id by employee rating, and set two conditions.
+Unlike the two earlier approaches, contract employees were included in this.
 ``` sql
 SELECT
    employee_id,